 - A Voice that's too high or too low (doesn't match gender)

-Voice disorder management and treatment
+Voice disorder management

 It’s possible your ENT will refer you to a voice lab — a specialized clinic operated by a Laryngologist (an ENT with a voice and airway specialty) and a speech-language pathologist with advanced training in voice assessment and treatment.